 Copy and paste the updated data from the spreadsheet back into Manager.
 Be sure to copy and paste column headings in addition to the data.
 Click Next to review changes being made.
 If satisfactory, click Batch Update.

-Brilliant Industries’ updated Inventory Items list shows increased sale prices on LED products.
+After acceptance, the updated Inventory Items list shows increased sale prices on LED products.
 The 100W incandescent bulb’s listing has not changed:

 You cannot add elements when using Batch Update, because a key is required for every row in the database.
 These keys are generated when new elements are added.
 To add elements in groups, use Batch Create.